itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Basic plugin setup guide
 ========================

-Start by creating a Folder (or more than one) to attach the Jobs Extension records to.
+Start by creating a folder (or more than one) to attach the Jobs Extension records to.
-For this example we will use a single folder, you can split the system records into different folders as well though.
+For this example we will use a single folder, though you can split the system records into different folders as well.
 Having the folder set up we now create the pages needed for the extension to work.

-Basically there are 4 Pages that each have a Jobs Plugin on them:
+Basically there are four pages that each have a Jobs Plugin on them:
 The *Job posting list page*, the *Detail View Page*, the *Application form page* and the *Success Page*.
 Simply create all of these pages and name them as you want.
 You can leave them be for the moment.
 We will go over each page in detail in the following section.